dayglojesus/x_types/README.md

   }
 </code>

-Enable ipfw and apply a set of rules
+* Enable ipfw and apply a set of rules
 <code>
-  # Rules read from a text file in the following form
+  \# Rules read from a text file in the following form
-  # rule\_no action proto from range to range
+  \# rule\_num action proto from range to range
-  # Example: 12308 allow ip from 192.168.0.0/16 to any
+  \# Example: 12308 allow ip from 192.168.0.0/16 to any
   x\_firewall { 'ipfw\_setup':
     type      => ipfw,
     verbosity => '2',